drzpk/wikilinks/README.md

 The `DATABASES_DIRECTORY` variable must point to the same host directory.

 Generator requires minimum 6GB of heap memory.
 This is because at some point it needs to store all pageId-pageTitle mappings in memory.
+This requirement is for the english version of Wikipedia, which is [the largest](https://en.wikipedia.org/wiki/List_of_Wikipedias#Details_table).
+Other languages require proportionally less memory.

 ### Docker images